 Like, Venus, Mercury also reaches greatest elongation (28° W of the Sun), in this case on March 14.
 For the same reason as Venus, it also hugs the horizon in spite of its angular distance from the Sun.
 On the 14th, it is only 5° above the horizon a half-hour before sunrise, making it a difficult target to spot, at best.
 If you do manage to see it through a telescope, you'll see a disk just 7.3" wide and 55% illuminated.

-Pluto is too close to the Sun to be easily visible this month.
+Neptune is too close to the Sun to be easily observable most of this month.

 Pluto, in Sagittarius, rises about two and a half hours before sunrise at midmonth; an hour before sunrise, it will have attained an altitude of just 20° above the horizon - making the planet extremely difficult to see.